regenwatchdog/regenwatchdog.github.io/_posts/2021-06-16-july-news-roundup.md

 No further information is available surrounding the ongoing and extensive delays.
 Clarion hasn't even drawn up a roadmap for decanting the estate.
 Clarion's outline permission expires in April and the GLA grant funding requires a start on site by March next year.
 If Clarion doesn't submit and get a reserved matters approved by then it runs the risk of losing grant funding and also its ballot exemption.

-## Waterloo Road estate -
+## Waterloo Road estate - plans approved with net loss of 2 social rented homes
-Havering Council has approved its own application for the demolition of 290 homes on the Waterloo Road estate.
+Havering's planning committee has [narrowly approved plans](https://democracy.havering.gov.uk/documents/s52710/SPC%20-%20Final%20-%20Waterloo%20Committee%20Report%20-%20John%20K.pdf) for the estate's redevelopment allowing the demolition of the estate's 290 existing homes (214 of which council homes and 76 leasehold) and replacement with 1,380 new homes.
+Despite quadrupling the density of the site only 212 of the new homes will be social rented tenure.

+The application does also secure 197 homes at (London) affordable rent and 147 shared ownership, while the remaining 844 homes will all be private for-sale units.

+The scheme is being [funded](/approved/funding) by the Mayor and has been exempted from his [requirement](/approved/ballotexemptions) to ballot residents on the demolition of their homes.

-The [viability assessment](https://msp.havering.gov.uk/planning/search-applications#DOC?DocNo=2505377) submitted for the scheme, says that it cannot meet the Mayor's 50% affordable housing requirement because the scheme is not viable. i.e. the scheme only provides 6% profit for Wates (Havering's development partner) and not the 14% it says it requires..
+The [viability assessment](https://msp.havering.gov.uk/planning/search-applications#DOC?DocNo=2505377) submitted for the scheme, says that it cannot provide more social rented homes or meet the Mayor's 50% affordable housing requirement because the scheme is not viable. - i.e. the scheme only provides 6% profit for Wates (Havering's development partner) and not the 14% the viability assessment says that it requires.

-1,380 new homes 212 SR 197 AR, 147 SO
-£18.5m grant funding and £15m spent on the scheme by Havering to date.
-£33.5m of public funding
-290 homes (214 council)
+The viability assessment also shows that the Mayor is providing £18.5m grant funding to the Council and its development partner for the redevelopment of the estate.
+It also states that Havering Council has spent over £15m decanting the estate (para 7.15).
+There is nothing in the planning application explaining how it complies with the Mayor's policy requirement that demolition is being pursued as a last resort and no cost/benefit analysis to show that the £33.5m in public funds couldn't have been better spent on refurbishment or in-fill development.

+Havering's [re-housing offer](https://www.havering.gov.uk/download/downloads/id/1877/information_for_property_owners.pdf) for leaseholders displaced by their schemes is by far one of the poorest in comparison with other London boroughs.

+It makes no provision for the gap between the value leaesholders receive for their current homes and the cost of the replacement new-builds.
+It simply gives them 'first refusal' on the purchase of a new home - if they can afford it..

 ## Wendling estate - ballot approved